axelitama/power-off-options/README.md

 # Power Off Options

-Power Off Options is a GNOME Shell extension that adds two additional buttons to the system's power menu:
+Power Off Options is a GNOME Shell extension that adds two additional buttons to the Power Off dialog:

 - **Turn Off Screen** — Instantly powers off the monitor.
 - **Hibernate** — Suspends the system to disk.